Yacht Design School's

 Can I pay a large amount of money up front, rather than pay by the lesson?

-No, we do not take large advance payments.
+No, we do not take large advance payments, other than for the "CAD Course", which is paid for up front.
 Some people have gotten educational grants that are supposed to be paid immediately to the school or have saved up money and want to pay for a considerable portion of the course at once.
 However, we have a refund policy which allows people send back any lessons which have not been corrected at least once.
 At times people have paid for the whole course and then later asked for virtually all the money back.
 Unlike other schools, which don't do refunds, we want people to be totally at ease with investing in an education with us.
 Part of that is removing significant financial risk for the student.
 At the same time refunding large sums, even though it rarely happens can be a financial strain which can make things difficult for us.
-For this reason we now accept orders for no more than two (2) YDS main curriculum lessons at a time.
+For this reason we encourage orders for no more than two (2) YDS main curriculum lessons at a time.
 In this way after mailing in one lesson to be corrected, the student has another to work on.
 The student can place a new order for the next lesson when they are ready to return a lesson to be corrected.
 It will then be on the way to them while their completed lesson is on the way to us so that they will almost always have two lessons in hand to work on.
+Further, this way you are sure you are always working with the latest revision when you pick up the next lesson to start work.
 Back to top.

 Should I do the YDS main curriculum entirely using manual drafting, entirely in CAD, or some combination of the two?

-Yes, you can do the main YDS curriculum entirely in CAD if you wish.
-While we do feel that the ideal situation is full knowledge of both CAD and manual methods, CAD is more and more dominant in yacht designing since Rhino came on the scene.
+These days students work entirely in CAD.
+These days it is the best and by far the least expensive choice.
+CAD is entirely dominant in yacht designing since Rhino came on the scene.
 Before then CAD was taking over much more slowly.
-If you have to choose one option I would choose to take our "CAD Course" and get the software bundle with it.
+Today most students choose to take our "CAD Course" before starting the Main Curriculum and get the software bundle with it.
 While it is not a trivial investment, it gets you the core software for a complete professional design office and the training to use it right at the start.
+It is still far less expensive than manual drafting equipment.
+Only a few older designers are still using manual drafting these days and generally only in revising older designs which were originally done manually.
+In addition less and less of the critical equipment needed for manual drafting is still available.

-CAD is even changing, for the first time, the nature of the profession.
-Instead of the builder being responsible for lofting and pattern production, the designer increasingly tends to do everything right up to the point where machines or people start to cut materials to make building jigs or molds and with the growing presence of firms which will prefabricate interior kits, make molds and mold parts, etc. the role of the “builder” has become much more that of kit assembler.
+These days CAD is even changing, for the first time, the nature of the profession.
+Instead of the builder being responsible for lofting and pattern production, the designer increasingly tends to do everything right up to the point where machines or people start to cut materials to make building jigs or molds.
+With the growing presence of firms which will prefabricate interior kits, make molds and mold parts, etc. the role of the “builder” has become much more that of kit assembler.
 We are just at the beginning of this era.
-A further very important change is that we are beginning to enter an era when a yacht design firm can have a collaborative system which allows draftsmen to live anywhere they want and be able to access and work on projects, read supporting documents, and discuss projects with other members of the design team.
-Using Rhino and collaborative software several draftsmen and designers can work on the same project with each able to see the other's work constantly and the chief designer able to make comments on the drawings and in separate messages constantly as the work progresses.
+A further very important change is that we are now in an era when a yacht design firm can have a collaborative system which allows draftsmen to live anywhere they want and be able to access and work on projects, read supporting documents, and discuss projects with other members of the design team from anywhere in the world.
+Using Rhino several draftsmen and designers can work on the same project with each able to see the other's work constantly and the chief designer able to make comments on the drawings and in separate messages constantly as the work progresses.
 In this way top design firms may have people working with them all over the world as long as they have Rhino and access to the Internet.

-Even if one does not expect to use manual drafting much, the basic mental attitudes and conventions of how you define and conceive shapes and think about them come from the experience of hundreds of years of manual drafting development and there are still many times, even when using CAD, that we find ourselves with a problem too tricky for the built in functions of CAD and find ourselves essentially duplicating the manual methods on screen to make sure we are getting the results that we want.
+Though these days students do not use manual drafting much, the basic mental attitudes and conventions of how you define and conceive shapes and think about them come from the experience of hundreds of years of manual drafting development and there are still many times, even when using CAD, that we find ourselves essentially duplicating the manual methods on screen to make sure we are getting the results that we want.

 Do I really need these tools?

 Bluntly, yes.
-You should buy either the CAD software, the manual drafting tools, or both as you can and as rapidly as you can.
-Otherwise the quality of your work will suffer and the lessons will take much longer to complete.
-Naturally most students will not be able to buy everything at once but you should buy at least one or two items each month.
-When you are through you will have all the tools of a professional office.
+You should buy the CAD software, which is very inexpensive, especially given our educational pricing for fully functional packages.
+Trying to skimp on design tools will cause the quality of your work to suffer and the lessons will take much longer to complete.
+Unfortunately students who still want manual equipment will not be able to buy everything new any more and may even have to have some items custom made at great cost.
+When you have the recommended software you will have all the tools of a professional office.
 Back to top.

 Do I retain the rights to the designs I do during the course?

 Yes.
 These will form the basis for your stock plans portfolio and will help ensure that you get a good job.
-They will also start you on your way to an independent design income.
+They will also start you on your way to an independent design income if that is the route you want to take.
 Back to top.

 Can I take the course just for my own interest even if I don't want to become a professional?